steno1/newJobs/README.md

 It includes authentication and security features, utilizes context API for state management, and employs various libraries and technologies for enhanced functionality.

    Table of Contents
-   Requirements
+   Requirements.
-   Installation
+   Installation.
-   Architecture
+   Architecture.
-   Features
+   Features.
-   API Endpoints
+   API Endpoints.
-   Authentication
+   Authentication.
-   Error Handling
+   Error Handling.
-   Pagination
+   Pagination.
-   Security
+   Security.
-   State Management
+   State Management.

 Requirements;
 To run the application, ensure you have the following dependencies installed: